ClaraML96/ClaraML96.github.io/index.markdown

   </div>
 </div>

-We can here explore the borough that is used most and the rushhours of the day.
+We can here explore how the city uses the subway in the different boroughs and how the usage of the subway is distributed on the intire day.

+When we look at the polar chart in figure 2 ...

+When exploring the histogram in figure 3 ..

 ## ACT II : When the City Celebrates, the Subway Becomes a Party